-There shall be at least five Directors appointed by the Board Chair with the consent of the Program Executive Director.
-Each Director shall serve a two-year term and may be re-appointed for successive terms by the Board Chair after consultation with the Program Executive Director.
-Directors shall be selected based upon the skills that the Hospital Board determines are needed, as the same may be updated based upon the annual board self-assessment.
+There shall be at least five Directors appointed by the Commission Chair with the consent of the Program Executive Director.
+Each Director shall serve a two-year term and may be re-appointed for successive terms by the Commission Chair after consultation with the Program Executive Director.
+Directors shall be selected based upon the skills that the Hospital Commission determines are needed, as the same may be updated based upon the annual Commission self-assessment.